DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 ### Adding Migrations
 To create migrations, you will need to install the Entity Framework Core CLI tool on your machine and the *Microsoft.EntityFrameworkCore.Design* NuGet package in IdentityServer.
-Run the following commands from the *IdentityServer*
+Run the following commands from the *src/IdentityServer* directory:
-directory:

 ```console
 dotnet tool install --global dotnet-ef